Mindfulness meditation techniques for beginners are a good start for new people who want to explore the world of mindfulness for inner peace.

 Another challenge that beginners often face in mindfulness meditation is physical discomfort.

-Sitting for an extended period of time can lead to sensations of stiffness, pain, or restlessness.
+Sitting for an extended period can lead to sensations of stiffness, pain, or restlessness.

 Here are strategies to address physical discomfort: